 Both museums occupy part of the Neue Burg tract of the Hofburg Palace complex, so you might like to visit just to see inside this rather magnificent building.

-(The two institutions make strange bedfellows.
+The two institutions make strange bedfellows.
 One a gentle walk among marbled columns and the remains of an ancient civilisation, the other a roller coaster ride through the trials and triumphs of a young democracy.
-Vienna – a city of contrast and paradox!)
+Vienna: a city of contrast and paradox!

-The House of Austrian History also hosts temporary exhibitions in, for example, the Alma Rosé Plateau.
+The House of Austrian History also hosts special exhibitions in, for example, the Alma Rosé Plateau.
+This large hall sits directly behind the (in)famous Neue Burg terrace, where Hitler once addressed the crowds.

 How to get to the museum